-When entering Tanzania, a negative Covid-19 test does not have to be presented, but some airlines require that a Covid-19 test be carried out up to 72 hours before departure, please clarify this with the selected airline.
+When entering Tanzania, a negative PCR-test has to bepresented, which shouldn't be older that 94 hours.
+Normally the airlines require that a Covid-19 test be carried out up to 72 hours before departure, please clarify this with the selected airline.
 At the airport in Tanzania, a fever is taken on arrival to rule out infection.

 Why should you book a safari right now?

 At the moment there are few tourists in the parks, so the safari experience is unique!
 There are no motorcades jostling past each other, the roads are easier to drive and the lodges / campsites are not overcrowded.
 In contrast to other vacations, on safari you come into contact with very few people, which reduces the risk of infection.

 How high is the probability of being infected with Covid-19 on safari?